OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

 * Composer

 Composer is required for the installation of OXID eShop and changes in autoloading of files (not at runtime).
-OXID eShop 7.0.0 has been tested with Composer versions 1 and 2.
-Please note the future availability of Composer version 1.
-See: `Deprecating Packagist.org support for Composer 1.x <https://blog.packagist.com/deprecating-composer-1-support/>`_
+OXID eShop 7.0.0 has been tested with Composer version 2.

 OpenSSL
 -------